Computation of Spatial Skyline Points: Views of non-dominance problems in

-In this section we relate point domination to additively-weighted Voronoi diagrams of a convex distance function in $\R^2$.
-We will define these terms as we go, culminating in the following: \begin{result} The non-dominated points of set $P$ with respect to sites $S$ are those with non-empty Voronoi cells under a convex distance function determined by $S$ with additive weights determined by $P$. \end{result}
+We first relate point domination in $d$~dimensions to balls (disks as in Figure~\ref{fig:intro}), then to the envelope of cones, and finally to the additively weighted Voronoi diagram of a convex distance function.
+We will define these terms as we go, culminating in the following Theorem~\ref{theo:final}, which we prove at the end of the section. \begin{finalthm} The skyline or non-dominated points of a set~$P \subset \R^d$ with respect to locations~$S \subset \R^d$ are those with non-empty Voronoi cells under a convex distance function determined by~$S$ with additive weights determined by~$P$. \end{finalthm} In Section \ref{sec:algo}, we will show that for sites and locations \emph{in the plane}, the reduction implied by Theorem~\ref{theo:final} leads to an efficient algorithm.

-A brief sketch relating non-domination to non-empty Voronoi cells under a convex distance function with additive weights is as follows.
-Choose an origin in the convex hull of $S$.
-Lift each point of $S$ to planes tangent to the unit paraboloid and sites $P$ to points on this paraboloid~\cite{b-gtfga-80}, and take the lifted coordinate as an additive weight.
-Translate the planes to include the origin and intersect their halfspaces to define a cone, from which we take the convex distance function.
-Thus, the convex distance function is determined by $S$.
-The lower envelope of cones with apices at the lifted points of $P$ bounds the non-dominated (additively weighted) points, and can be interpreted as an additively weighted Voronoi diagram for the convex distance function.
-We elucidiate further.